leslieruan/Autocomplete_Component/README.md

 ```bash
 docker-compose up --build
 ```
-The frontend should be available at http://localhost:3001 and backend at http://localhost:5001.
+The frontend should be available at http://localhost:3001.

 ###  Usage
 1. Select the search type (Artist, Album, or Song) from the dropdown to filter suggestions.